The Infrastructure Investment and Jobs Act

 Truck Parking

-IIJA requires state plans to identify both the locations where trucking parking shortages exist and cause of the shortage at each location.
-Although the law does not specifically earmark money for truck parking, such projects are eligible for funding under the federal-aid highway program formula pipes, in addition to a handful of discretionary grant programs.
+IIJA requires state plans to identify both the locations where trucking parking shortages exist and the cause of the shortage at each location.
+Although the law does not specifically earmark money for truck parking, such projects are eligible for funding under the federal-aid highway program formula, in addition to a handful of discretionary grant programs.
 Therefore, it is essential that state freight plans provide a clear picture of the state’s truck parking needs.

 Image